luis198327/olympics-quiz-game/README.md

 + [istockphoto](https://www.istockphoto.com/) - used to obtain welcome image.
 + [unicode table](https://unicode-table.com/en/) - used to find the CSS unicode to allow me to insert a tick and cross symbol to provide user feedback if a correct answer is provided.
 + [free images](https://www.freeimages.com/) - used to obtain images of medals.
 Refer to credits section for additional details.
++ [flatuicolors](https://flatuicolors.com/palette/gb) - used to obtain colours on 404 error page

 ## Testing
 ### Testing User Stories From User Experience (UX) Section